jangroth/aws-certification-notes/solutions-architect-professional.md

 > Active Directory Federation Services (**ADFS**) is a Single Sign-On (SSO) solution created by Microsoft.
 As a component of Windows Server operating systems, it provides users with authenticated access to applications that are not capable of using Integrated Windows Authentication (IWA) through Active Directory (**AD**).

 * Overview
-  * To integrate Active Directory/ADFS with AWS (or any SAML 2.0)
+  * To integrate Active Directory/ADFS (or any SAML 2.0) with AWS
   * Access through console or CI
   * Client app authenticates against IdP, receives *SAML assertion* back
   * SAML assertion is exchanged with STS to reveive temporary credentials
-* To configure your organization's IdP and AWS to trust each other
+* Need to establish trust between your organization's IdP and AWS
   * You begin by registering AWS with your IdP.
 In your organization's IdP you register AWS as a service provider (SP)
   * AD/ADFS
     * For *AD*, using your organization's IdP, you generate an equivalent metadata XML file that can describe your IdP as an IAM identity provider in AWS.